7 labor leaders on how COVID-19 has given the labor movement new urgency

 After the 2008 recession, a lot of people turned to freelancing because they felt there was more stability than working for a company and not knowing when you will be laid off.
 Of course, there’s a lot of anxieties that come with working for yourself, not knowing where your next job is going to come from.
 I think we will see more freelancing happening [now], given past trends.
 We are focused on how we create a stronger social safety net for the independent workforce, so those anxieties that come with freelancing aren’t as pronounced as they are now.

-One of the major challenges freelance workers have is they’ve never been able to qualify for traditional benefits that traditional workers get–for example, unemployment insurance.
-But we as a union advocated for Washington to pass a relief package, which is the CARES act, that included unemployment insurance for freelancers for the first time in history.
+One of the major challenges freelance workers have is they’ve never been able to qualify for traditional benefits that traditional workers get—for example, unemployment insurance.
+But we as a union advocated for Washington to pass a relief package, which is the CARES Act, that included unemployment insurance for freelancers for the first time in history.
 Now freelancers can apply and, hopefully, qualify to receive at least $600 a week while their ability to do work is suspended.
 [Freelancers] have been able to qualify for unemployment for the first time in history.
 But the reality is that over 90% of freelancers who reported being out of work predict to continue to be out of work until the pandemic is over.

 We also created a freelancers relief fund, which is a national fund.
 We’ve been able to raise money from the public and turn those dollars back into the hands of freelance workers.
 We’ve been heavily focused on digesting all the information that’s out there to be able to offer it in very simple terms.
 It was important to have states reopen enrollment, which means that freelancers can apply for health insurance at a time where typically health insurance companies aren’t providing insurance.
 Because of that open enrollment, we’ve been able to offer insurance to freelance workers.
 We’ve seen workers make use of that insurance and people buying more life insurance as they think about what sort of protection they need.

 We offer a lot of free programming, like legal and tax prep.
 Freelancers who are looking to build a community are able to host internal meetings, have dialogues, create connections, and potentially build a team that can work together once this pandemic is over.
 Most of the programming that we offer has an educational component focused towards different industries, whether it be writing, design, film.
 But what we’re thinking about now is how we can build a community [so] that workers [can] potentially build teams that maybe create a cooperative in which they are able to offer different types of services.
-We think that cooperatives are going to play an important role in providing security for the independent workers, but also allowing them to hold on to their individuality, Freelancers would be able to lean on each other in times that people need support.
+We think that cooperatives are going to play an important role in providing security for the independent workers, but also by allowing them to hold on to their individuality, freelancers would be able to lean on each other in times that people need support.

 Greg Asbed, founder of the Coalition for Immokalee Workers, which has significantly improved working conditions for farmworkers in Florida since 1993, in part through the Fair Food Program, a partnership that mandates fair wages and humane working conditions for farmworkers.